bioinfo-munich/bioinfo-munich.github.io/index.md

 * [Home](/index)
 * [About](/about)

-On this website, you will mainly find some news about bioinformatic life in Munich.
-But bioinformatics has no limits, and therefore you will also find here articles, events, tips...
+Welcome to the small community of bioinformatic life in Munich.
+You will also find here articles, events, tips...

+We organize meetup regularly to share knowledge, new ideas and help to promote a growing community in Munich.

+It is important that the members try to present the things they are doing, helping people from other fields to get into the state of art and get feedback from people with different academic backgrounds.

+We hope this small community will help with promoting interdisciplinary research atmosphere in Munich!

 ## Mailing list ##
 Our mailing list is now open, and you can